 I believe in wearing a bit of silk in your everyday life.
 It's a good luck charm and a treat for yourself all wrapped up in one.
+See my collection of Studio Silks here.

 But I do wash many everyday silks at home.
 Things like vintage silk pajamas, older silk blouses and a favorite dressing gown.
 I wash these pieces with mild detergent and cool water, by hand or on the gentle cycle in the washing machine.
 I let them dry flat overnight.
 A cool iron the next day helps spruce them up if I've got the time.